Pentagon Blunder: Chinese Jet on Veterans Day Poster

-The Veterans Day poster appeared on Instagram and X, but it quickly sparked controversy.
-It mistakenly showed what looked like China’s J-35 fighter jet under a banner with the American flag.
-The caption read: “Today, and every day, we thank all veterans and those currently serving for their service and sacrifice.”
-What was meant as a tribute backfired because the wrong aircraft was displayed, undermining the message of respect.
-The Chinese J-35, unveiled at the Zhuhai Air Show, closely resembles America’s Lockheed Martin F-35 Lightning II.
-This similarity confused casual viewers, but military experts immediately spotted the mistake.
-The error quickly drew criticism from military professionals and the public, who were surprised at such a basic oversight.
+The Veterans Day poster went up on Instagram and X, but it quickly caused a lot of trouble.
+It wrongly showed what looked like China’s J-35 fighter jet under a sign with the American flag.
+The caption said, “Today, and every day, we thank all veterans and those who are currently serving for their service and sacrifice.”
+The tribute failed to convey its intended message of respect due to the display of the incorrect plane.
+The Zhuhai Air Show showed off the Chinese J-35, which looks a lot like the American Lockheed Martin F-35 Lightning II.
+This similarity confused people who weren’t paying close attention, but military experts saw the mistake right away.
+Military experts and the general public quickly criticized the mistake, saying it was a very basic one.

-The Chinese J-35, often compared to the American F-35, has been touted as a fifth-generation stealth fighter developed by the People’s Liberation Army (PLA).
-The F-35, known for its advanced capabilities, features a Pratt & Whitney F135 turbofan engine, allowing supersonic speeds critical for stealth operations.
+The Chinese J-35, which is often compared to the American F-35, is said to be a fifth-generation stealth fighter made by the People’s Liberation Army (PLA).
+The F-35 is renowned for its advanced features, such as its Pratt & Whitney F135 turbofan engine, which enables it to exceed the speed of sound, a crucial factor for stealth missions.

 Pentagon’s History of Social Media Missteps